tylerteichmann/The-Cave/README.md

 When the game is started, it will prompt the user to enter a map to play on.
 Currently the only suppported map is TheCave.txt.

-Once the map is loaded, the game will display a prompt and the user has 4 actions move <direction> - Moves the Hero one tile in any direction.
+Once the map is loaded, the game will display a prompt and the user has 4 actions:\n move <direction> - Moves the Hero one tile in any direction.
 Valid inputs are cardinal directions. hear - Displays unique text if the Hero is in listening range of the Treasure, Pit, or Monster. look - Displays a desctription of the tiles immediately next to the Hero in each of the cardinal and subcardinal directions.